vartan/Xeebo/_posts/2015-04-17-weekly-report-11.md

 ---
 layout: post
-title:  "Week #10- Weekly Report 7"
+title:  "Week #11- Weekly Report 8"
-date:   2015-03-27 00:00:00
+date:   2015-04-17 00:00:00
 categories: weekly
 ---

-This is our seventh weekly report of the semester
+This is our eigth weekly report of the semester

 #Brent Scheneman